 - Chinstrap

+This code lets you show Adelie onscreen first; then Adelie and Gentoo; and then Adelie, Gentoo, and Chinstrap.

-When presenting your slides, you’ll use the right arrow to incrementally reveal the species.
+When presenting your slides, use the right arrow to incrementally reveal the species.

 Aligning Content with Content Classes

-You’ll also likely want to control the alignment of content.
-We can do this by adding what are known as content classes.
-Surround any content with the classes .left[], right[], and center[] to align them.
-For example, let’s use .center[] to align the code chunk that makes the histogram:
+You’ll also likely want to control how your content is aligned.
+To do so, you add the content classes.left[], .right[], and .center[] to specify the desired alignment for a piece of content.
+For example, to center-align the histogram, use .center[] as follows:

 .center[